Nethereum/Nethereum.Docs/docs/ethereum-and-clients/choosing-a-chain-for-development.md

-# Dapps, chains and development cycle
+# Choosing a chain for your development environment

 When developing on Ethereum, different approaches are required depending on your development environment.
 Below are some tools we recommend: